rabbithawk256/rabbithawk256.github.io/content/index.md

 # Hi, Internet

 I'm a web developer, designer, and writer from the United Kingdom.
-I go by they/it pronouns, and, for all intents and purposes, [I'm a robot.](/robotkin)
+I go by they/it pronouns.
 This is my personal webiste!
 Unfortunately, I'm not particularly good at describing myself, so this page is rather empty.